sm8754/SmartMFP/README.md

 # VLT-OM

 ## Abstract
 Microscopes are indispensable tools for pathologists in routine clinical diagnoses.
-The advancement of digital pathology and artificial intelligence (AI) has led to the emergence of a new discipline, diagnostic pathological AIs, primarily utilized in clinical settings.
-However, current AI-assisted pathological diagnoses rely on Whole Slide Images (WSIs), limiting the application of models to specific tasks and diseases in practice.
-This approach is labor-intensive, time-consuming, and requires substantial storage capacity and costs.
-To address these challenges, we developed a framework featuring a visual-language model-powered, task-adaptive microscope, seamlessly integrated with cutting-edge AI technologies.
+However, current AI-assisted pathological smart diagnoses rely on Whole Slide Images (WSIs),  ignoring the application of microscopes to specific tasks and diseases in practice.
+The WSI-based approach is labor-intensive, time-consuming, and requires substantial storage capacity and costs.
+Herein, we developed a framework featuring a visual-language model-powered, task-adaptive microscope, seamlessly integrated with cutting-edge AI technologies.
 Our system incorporates a large language model to enable automatic image acquisition, customized analysis, and user-friendly human-microscope interaction.
 This AI-integrated microscope is equipped with self-adapted stage movement, lens switching, and key parameter adjustments in response to specific language and visual commands.
-We conducted proof-of-concept demonstrations for both tissue and cellular pathology analyses, showcasing the microscope’s capabilities in qualitative and quantitative clinical task.
-The visual-language task-driven processing allows the microscope to automatically respond to complex pathological interpretations, producing more accurate and enriched diagnostic contents.
-Our innovation presents a significant advancement in the nascent field of smart microscopy for digital pathology.
-It has the potential to facilitate the workflow of AI-assisted pathological diagnosis in routine clinical practice, eliminating the need for slide-level pixel scanning, big data storage, and specialized model development.
+We conducted proof-of-concept demonstrations for both tissue and cellular pathology analyses.
+Our innovation has the potential to facilitate the workflow of AI-assisted pathological diagnosis in routine clinical practice, eliminating the need for slide-level pixel scanning, big data storage, and specialized model development.

 ## Requirements